 The New York Caledonian Club also makes charitable contributions to organizations in the U.S. and Scotland.

 At the annual Tartan Day Pre-Parade Ceilidh, the Club chooses a non-profit organization to promote and raise tips for donation.
 Groups like the The Lower Eastside Girls Club, United War Veterans Council and Education Through Music are just a few of the recipients.

-The NYCC annually sponsors the North Carolina Regional Gaelic Mod which is held every year at the Grandfather Mountain Highland Games.
+The NYCC has sponsored the North Carolina Regional Gaelic Mod which is held every year at the Grandfather Mountain Highland Games.
 The Mod is a competition in Gaelic song and the club has been proud sponsors ever since 2013.
+As of 2023, the Club sponsored the first ever NYC Tartan Week Mod.
 The Club also sponsors the prestigious George M. Bell Amateur Competition at The Metro Cup, a solo invitational bag pipe competition that occurs annually in Newark, NJ.
 Our donation not only help fund the event, but also made it possible to award scholarships for 1st, 2nd, and 3rd place prizes.